otrv4/otrv4/otrv4.md

 Responder fingerprint (64 BYTE)
   The fingerprint that the party that did not initiate SMP is using in the current conversation.
-Secure Session ID
+Secure Session ID or SSID
-  The ssid described previously.
 User-specified secret
   The input string given by the user at runtime.
 ```

-Then the SHA3-512 hash of the above is taken, and the digest becomes the
+The SHA3-512 hash of the above is taken, and the digest becomes the SMP secret
-actual secret (`x` or `y`) to be used in SMP.
-The additional fields ensure that
+value (`x` or `y`) to be used in SMP.
+The additional fields ensure that not
-not only do both parties know the same secret input string, but no man-in-the-
+only do both parties know the same secret input string, but no man-in-the-
 middle is capable of reading their communication either.

 ### SMP Hash function

-In the following actions, there are many places where a SHA3-512 hash of an
+There are many places where a SHA3-512 hash is taken of an integer followed by
-integer followed by other values are taken.
-This is defined as
+other values.
+This is defined as `HashToScalar(i || v)` where `i` is an integer
-`HashToScalar(d)`, where the integer is a number to distinguish the calls to
+used to distinguish the calls to the hash function and `v` is some value.
-the hash function at different points in the protocol.
-This done to prevent
-Alice from replaying Bob's zero knowledge proofs or vice versa.
+Hashing is done in this way to prevent Alice from replaying Bob's zero
+knowledge proofs or vice versa.

 ### SMP message 1

-Alice sends SMP message 1 to begin a DH exchange to determine two new
+Alice sends SMP message 1 to begin a ECDH exchange to determine two new
 generators, `g2` and `g3`.
 A valid SMP message 1 is generated as follows:

 1. Determine her secret input `x`, which is to be compared to Bob's secret
-   `y`, as specified in the "Secret Information" section.
+   `y`, as specified in the [Secret Information section](#secret-information).
 2. Pick random values `a2` and `a3` in `Z_q`.
 These will be Alice's
-   exponents for the DH exchange to pick generators.
+   exponents for the ECDH exchange to pick generators.
 3. Pick random values `r2` and `r3` in `Z_q`.
 These will be used to
-   generate zero-knowledge proofs that this message was created according to the
+   generate zero-knowledge proofs that this message was created according
-   protocol.
+   to the SMP protocol.
 4. Compute `G2a = G * a2` and `G3a = G * a3`.
 5. Generate a zero-knowledge proof that the value `a2` is known by setting
    `c2 = HashToScalar(1 || G * r2)` and `d2 = r2 - a2 * c2 mod q`.